craigenator/pbmm-lz/foundations-documentation/README.md

 ## Overview
-The GCP Landing Zone is a set of Terraform modules with baked in opinions that is to be used as the standard way to setup a new GCP organization.
-Any department that will create a new GCP organization can utilize this repository and use its processes as an accelerator.
-It provides all the basic necessary pieces to take a new GCP organization from conception to being ready to onboard application infrastructure.
+The GCP Landing Zone is a set of Terraform modules with baked in opinions that can be used as the standard setup for a new GCP organization.
+Any department that creates a new GCP organization can utilize this repository and its processes to accelerate developement.
+This repository provides all the basic pieces required to take a GCP organization from conception to application infrastructure onboarding ready.

 The goal is to provide:
 1. GCP Bootstrap Project
-    - Provides a Service Account (SA) with appropriate permissions that is used to deploy resources
+    - Service Account (SA) with appropriate permissions that is used to deploy resources
-    - Storage buckets which are used to store Terraform state files
+    - Storage buckets which are used to store Terraform state (yaml) files
 1. GCP Folder Structure
-    - Create the base folder structure where projects will be deployed
+    - Basic GCP folder structure to hold projects deployed as part of other infrastructure
 1. Organization Policy Constraints
-    - Deploy organization policies which provide security controls across the organization
+    - Organization policies which provide security controls across the organization
-1. 30 Day Gurardrails
+1. Gurardrails
-    - Deploy a set of resources to monitor compliance to the 30-Day Guardrails controls that can be monitored via code
+    - A set of resources to monitor compliance with the 30-Day Guardrails controls that can be monitored via code
 1. Policy Enforcement
     - TODO
 1. Log Bunkering
     - Log for audit and forensic purposes with Organization Log Sink
-    - Locked storage bucket where logs cannot be altered or deleted and retained for a configurable amount of time
+    - Locked storage bucket where logs cannot be altered or deleted and are retained for a configurable amount of time
 1. Organization Level Custom Roles
-    - Custom Roles created at the Oranization level that can be applied on the project level
+    - Custom Roles created at the Oranization level that to be applied at the project level
 1. DNS
     - Zone management for Organization Domain
     - Forwarders to project sub-zones
 1. Network
-    - Using the unique GCP host network model
+    - Leverages the unique GCP host network model
-    - A Network host project is created which is used by many application projects
+    - A Network host project to be used by other application projects
-    - Ability to create multiple host networks for Production and Non-Production, both with SCED and Non-SCED
-    - SCED networks to include the use of Fortigates
+    - Initial Production and Non-Production host network with support for additional networks
+    - A perimeter network for use by with Fortigate
 1. Firewall
-    - Each network created above will need a firewall attached
+    - Rules for ingress/egress to each of the above networks
-    - Zone model is defined here
+    - Definition of the zone model
-    - Customized rules can also be implemented
+    - Allows for customizable rules
 1. VPC Service Controls
-    - Provide security perimeter to restrict any un-recognized access request
+    - Forigate vm instances deployed into the perimeter network for traffic management
 1. Identity Aware Proxy
-    - Provide central IAM and secure tunnel to access resources within GCP
+    - Central IAM and secure tunnel to access resources within GCP
 1. Applications
    - GCP Project
    - Service Accounts
    - Policies
    - Apply IAM
    - Project level DNS zone
+   - Fortigate?

 *Supporting Modules*
 1. Naming
-   - resource names are passed through this module to use a standard naming convention
+   - A module used to standardize resource names

-Application projects are to deployed using this landing Zone.
-While the resources for applications are to be deployed using another process.
+Application projects are deployed using this landing Zone.
+Resources for applications must be deployed using another process.

 ## Tools
-The process to deploy the landing zone utilizes Terraform and Terragrunt.
+The landing zone deployment process utilizes Terraform and Terragrunt.
-Terraform is used to define and deploy the resources into GCP and Terragrunt is used to stitch the modules together.
+Terraform is used to define and deploy the resources into GCP and Terragrunt is used for variable injection so that terraform modules can be reused for deployment of the same kinds of resources.

-Using Terraform will work, but it does bring unnecessary operational overhead.
+Using Terraform alone would work, but brings unnecessary operational overhead, such as:
 - Repeated code
-    - Using one module of modules to create the dependency graph causes you to define the same outputs and variables on multiple levels
+    - The module of modules approach forces the definition of the same outputs and variables on multiple levels
 - Unnecessary API Calls
     - The module of modules approach causes every resources to be checked on the cloud provider every time the module is run
-    - This can be avoided by using a manual process instead but this introduces a much larger barrier to entry as the operator must know the process to deploy the modules in the correct order
+    - The manual process approach requires the operator to know the correct order to to deploy the modules
     - Terraform remote states can be used to accomplish a similar result but is harder to track

-Terragrunt introduces a more streamlined approach to deploy the Terraform modules.
-It allows you to inherit configuration from other areas of the repository to follow the Don't Repeat Yourself (DRY) coding practice.
+Terragrunt streamlines the deployment of Terraform modules.
+It allows modules to inherit configuration from other areas of the repository.
+This enables the fundamental Don't Repeat Yourself (DRY) coding practice.

 Terragrunt replaces the top level module of modules with one or many `terragrunt.hcl` files.
 This file defines the location of the module to run, the